-Each of these components works together to quickly create a scaffold—a framework for new tissue to grow on—that forms an efficient network for cell communication and healing.
+Each of these components works together to quickly create a scaffold — a framework for new tissue to grow on — that forms an efficient network for cell communication and healing.
 Platelets, a form of cell, form blood clots and release growth factors into the wound.
-The more growth factors released into the wound, the greater the assist as the body repairs itself by stimulating stem cells to regenerate new tissue.
+The more growth factors released into the wound, the greater the assistance as the body repairs itself by stimulating stem cells to regenerate new tissue.

 The Advantages of PRF

-PRF is made while you are undergoing an outpatient surgery so requires no extra time.
+- Convenience – PRF is made while you are undergoing outpatient surgery so it requires no extra time.